conwayok/go-practice/README.md

 `cmd/nodetalk/main.go`

-Simulation of two "nodes" talking to each other over channels this can be later expanded on to implement consensus algorithms such as Raft.
+Simulation of two "nodes" talking to each other over channels.

 Learning points: